GOMC-WSU/Manual/src/howto.rst

 How to?
 =======

-In this section, we are providing a summary of what actions or modification need to be done in order to answer your simulaiton problem.
+In this section, we are providing a summary of what actions or modification need to be done in order to answer your simulation problem.

 Build molecule and topology file